magnet-clip/motor_pid/README.md

 PID Settings:
 1. Small overshoot over long rail-to-rail move, small oscillations in the middle positions:
+Motor is connected to E and +2 terminals.
+There also is a +1 terminal which seems to correspond to slower winding

     #define KP 1
     #define KI 0.01